jimcollinsworth/scraper/README.md

 **db/file store**
 How about a DuckDB/JSON/Pickled for both input (URLS..) and output (metadata, features, text, image), where retrieved data and subsequent calculated/inferred features can be added incrementally.
 Local db/files are easy to manage, can be versioned, and efficient.
 Default process could create new data on output, with an --inplace option to update the input file.
 Use pandas as the input/output layer, and we can support many file formats familiar to data scientists easily.

-With this workflow the user can iterate crawling and
+With this workflow the user can iterate crawling and cleaning up the list of bookmarks (and fixing code).
+Each time more bookmarks get sucessfully processed, and then filted out on the next crawl.
+The db/file stores the status/timestamp and other results of the last crawl.
+This file can be versioned with git or other tech.